aptos-labs/developer-docs/docs/guides/local-development-network.md

 aptos node run-local-testnet --with-indexer-api
 ```

-**Note:** Despite the name (`local-testnet`), this has nothing to with the Aptos testnet, it will run a network entirely local to your machine.
+**Note:** Despite the name (`local-testnet`), this has nothing to do with the Aptos testnet, it will run a network entirely local to your machine.

 You should expect to see output similar to this: